Infamousmike9/Pandas_Homework/README.md

 Once each file is read, cleaned and indexed we will combine (concat) into a single data-frame using pandas.
 We will follow the exact analysis previously done above, however, there is a difference in which we will be calculating the weighted returns for each stock in the custom portfolio assuming an equal number of shares for each stock.

-Once the above analysis is completed we will combine our custom portfolio to the previously originally combined portfolios and compare risk, statistics, Sharpe Ratios and eventually plot our BETA for the custom portfolio compared to the S&P 500.
+Once the above analysis is completed we will combine our custom portfolio to the previously originally combined portfolios and compare risk, statistics, Sharpe Ratios and eventually plot our BETA for the custom portfolio compared to the S&P 60 TSX.

 All data used for the analysis is contained in a folder named Data within the repository.